danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

 tags: azure-pipelines azure-devops templates advanced
 ---

-Beyond creating standard Azure DevOps Pipeline definitions, we can actually use templates and template extensions to manipulate a pipelines definition.
+Beyond creating standard Azure DevOps Pipeline definitions, we can actually use templates to manipulate a pipelines definition.
 We can make scripts before or after tasks, or add stages based on certain condition, or choose to reject a pipeline if certain definitions may or may not exist.

 By passing the stages, jobs or steps to a template, we can within the template read the definition, and manipulate it how we see fit.